KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.fsn[x;y;z]`

+Where

+-   `x` is a unary value
+-   `y` is a filepath
+-   `z` is an integer

-Loops over a file and grabs `z`-sized lumps of complete `"\n"` delimited records and applies a function to each record.
+loops over file `y`, grabs `z`-sized lumps of complete `"\n"` delimited records, applies `x` to each record, and returns the size of the file as given by [`hcount`](hcount.md).
 This enables you to implement a streaming algorithm to convert a large CSV file into an on-disk database without holding the data in memory all at once.

-`.Q.fsn` is almost identical to `.Q.fs` but it takes an extra argument: `z` is the size in bytes that chunks will be read in.
-This is particularly useful for balancing load speed and ram usage. `.Q.fs` is in fact a projection of `.Q.fsn` with the size set to 131000 bytes by default.
+`.Q.fsn` is almost identical to `.Q.fs` but takes an extra argument `z`, the size in bytes that chunks will be read in.
+This is particularly useful for balancing load speed and RAM usage.

+!!! tip "`.Q.fs` is a projection of `.Q.fsn` with the chunk size set to 131000 bytes."

 ## `.Q.ft` (apply simple)